 It is recommended to add 1 Liter of Silmix along with 1 Ltr of Ressi SBR 5850 with every bag of cement used for the plastering of internal and external areas of the overhead tank.
 It is to be ensured that the internal plaster of the overhead tank should be finished slightly rough, exposing some grains using a foam (Foam finish plaster).
-This will provide a good key for the subsequent coating of Waterproofing Membrane.
+This will provide a good key for the subsequent coating of Water Guard 491.

 Step 6: Internal coating

-Once all the internal and external plastering works have been completed, it is recommended to apply at least 2 coats of Waterproofing Membrane in all the internal areas of the overhead tank.
+Once all the internal and external plastering works have been completed, it is recommended to apply at least 2 coats of Water Guard 491 in all the internal areas of the overhead tank.
 It is recommended that both the coats are applied in opposite right-angled directions.
 If the first coat is applied with vertical brush strokes, the second coat is to be applied with horizontal brush strokes.
-(For further application and mixing guidelines of Waterproofing Membrane, please refer to the technical datasheet of the product).
+(For further application and mixing guidelines of Water Guard 491, please refer to the technical datasheet of the product).

 What is a Chamfer?

 Is a transitional edge between two faces of an object.
 Sometimes defined as a form of bevel, it is often created at a 45° angle between two adjoining right-angled faces. ( Wikipedia).
 In waterproofing systems, making a chamfer is of great significance.
 Water normally gets stuck in areas which have sharp corners of 90° & on several occasions the leakage of water occurs from this the sharp angle of the water retaining bodies or areas where significant waterproofing is required.
 To minimize the effect of this, a chamfer is usually created to make sure that there are no sharp angles in the structure to minimize the effect of water coming in & out of the structure.